wxWidgets/wxWidgets/docs/contributing/how-to-release.md

 ## Pre-Release Steps

-1. Perform the following steps.
+Perform the following steps.
 You can run `build/tools/pre-release.sh` to do the straightforward changes like updating the dates and checksums automatically, but please also review and update the contents of the README and announcement text.

 The Post-Release step of the previous release will have updated the micro version of this release.
 If this release represents a major or minor release, these changes will have to be performed manually at this point.

 Note that the best order depends on the release being prepared: for a development release, `docs/publicity/announce.txt` contains the list of the major changes since the last stable release and should be updated first, as this part of it can then be copied verbatim to the corresponding section of the README file.
 For the stable releases, it's probably more convenient to update the README with the details of the changes first.

 Here is the list of the files, for reference:
 * Update `docs/readme.txt`: version needs to be changed, content updated.
 * Update `docs/release.md`: also version and reset SHA-1 sums to zeroes.
-    * Put a date on the release line in `docs/changes.txt`.
+* Update `docs/changes.txt`: put the date on the release line and copy the actual changes from Git notes as instructed in the file.
 * Update the date in the manual (`docs/doxygen/mainpages/manual.h`).
 * Update the release announcement post in `docs/publicity/announce.txt`.
 * Update `docs/msw/binaries.md`: at least the version, but possibly also the list of supported compilers.

-2. For micro releases, review the changelog to determine if any ABI changes have been made.
-If so, or if this is a major or minor release, update the C:R:A settings in `build/tools/version.bkl`.
-Then from the `build/bakesfiles` directory run

-        bakefile_gen

-   and from the root directory run

-        autoconf -B build/autoconf_prepend-include

-3. Commit the changes and tag the release using your GPG key:
+Commit the changes and tag the release using your GPG key:

     git tag -s -m 'Tag X.Y.Z release' vX.Y.Z